bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 Multiple captures using the same slot name will be cumulative.
 The above `image` slot could be appended to by calling `slot :image` multiple times.
 If you wish to change this behavior, you can pass `replace: true` as a keyword argument to `slot` to clear any previous slot content. _Use with extreme caution!_

 For more control over slot content, you can use the `pre_render` hook.
 Builders can register hooks to transform slots in specific ways based on their name or context.
-This is perhaps not all that useful when you're writing both the content and the components, but for easy customization of third-party components it could come in handy.
+This is perhaps not all that useful when you're writing both the content and the components, but for customization of third-party components it could come in handy.

 ```rb
 class Builders::FigureItOut < SiteBuilder